Observations towards a proof of the Collatz conjecture using $2^{j}k+x$ number series: Introduction

 All sequences will have one of the properties shown in Fig. \ref{fig:schematic-behaviour}, although only the convergent case has been observed in the Collatz problem.

-Although in general the stopping time, means the number of steps needed to reach the number 1, is the focus, here the number of steps reaching a number smaller than the starting number is of interest.
+Although in general the stopping time, means the number of steps needed to reach the number 1, is the focus, here the number of steps reaching a number smaller (or equal) than the starting number is of interest.
 The question, which is in principle the Collatz conjecture rephrased, is whether all numbers \(n\in \mathbb{N}^{*}\) (exept 1) will reach this lower number after a certain "lower number time".
+This is insofar important as it will be shown that there are patterns to be identified which would not evolve further and enable a new way of clustering and analysis of the numbers in the context of the Collatz conjecture.
 The stopping time is then simply the sum of all individual lower number times.
 In the following starting from the most trivial cases a set of rules will be developed to make further assumptions and some basic proofs.
 Ultimately, it should be possible to justify the statements for all natural numbers.

 The notes start with basic cycles for odd and specific even numbers to make the point.
 Then the observations are extended to the next longer cycles of length 6 and 8.
 General rules and formulas are derived and finally extended to more general cases.
 With the starting number 27 the case of long cycles including the next possible starting value with this sequence is presented.
 Finally, potential further investigations are proposed.